Audio-Technica ATH-R70x Headphones Review

 Sennheiser HD 560S

 The Sennheiser HD 560S are better audiophile headphones than the Audio-Technica ATH-R70x.
 Although both open-backed headphones are comfortable to wear, the Sennheiser are slightly more stable with more space to fit your ears.
-However, the Audio-Technica create a bit more of an open and immersive passive soundstage.
-That said, they're both broadly similar sounding, so you may prefer the more conventional headband design of the Sennheiser cans.
+That said, they're both broadly similar-sounding, so you may prefer the more conventional headband design of the Sennheiser cans.

 Audio-Technica ATH-M50x

 The Audio-Technica ATH-M50x and the Audio-Technica ATH-R70x are different kinds of audiophile headphones, and your preference for open or closed-back designs will determine which is best suited for your needs.
 The closed-back ATH-M50x have more bass overall, which will make EDM and hip-hop sound thumpier and more full.
-Meanwhile, the passive soundstage is much more spacious and open on the ATH-R70x.
+Meanwhile, the ATH-R70x interact more with your pinna, which is indicative of a more spacious sound.
 However, the ATH-M50x block out much more noise and leak a lot less audio, making these more suitable for podcasts or casual listening in noisy spaces.

 Test Results